Trust Management Software: What Private Trustees Actually Need

 Most private trustees are not software professionals.
 They're doing this alongside the rest of their lives.
 The right tool should be faster and easier than whatever they're currently doing — not a new learning curve that adds friction.

-Why Enterprise Software Isn't the Answer
+Why Enterprise Trust Administration Software Isn't the Answer

 Enterprise trust administration platforms like WealthHub, Eton Solutions, and similar tools are excellent products — for the organizations they're designed for.
 For a private trustee managing one or two trusts, they present three practical problems: